shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 With these two benefits, you gain significant leverage and clarity, allowing you to manage your community and enforce your terms with confidence.

 This mechanism, which gives the Licensor the authority to decide "from when" the termination takes effect, is a unique feature of the VOD Reaction License.
 Unlike many public licenses (such as those for open-source software) which often favor uniform, self-executing rules, this clause is intentionally designed to give the Licensor maximum practical flexibility.
-It blends the strong legal standing of an automatic termination principle with the discretionary power needed for effective and empathetic community management.
+It blends the strong legal standing of a principle where a breach makes the license terminable with the discretionary power needed for effective and empathetic community management.
 </details>

 </details>

 #### 6.1 Handling Potential Non-Compliance or Rights Issues by a Licensee

 The VOD Reaction License Version 0.4 aims for clarity, but misunderstandings or mistakes can occur.
-Clause 8 of the License states that if a Licensee fails to comply with any condition, their rights under the License terminate automatically.
-This means their permission to use your VODs in their Derivative Work technically ceases.
+Clause 8 of the License states that if a Licensee fails to comply with any condition, their rights under the License become subject to termination at your discretion.
+This means their permission to use your VODs in their Derivative Work is no longer secure and can be revoked by you.
+However, this does not mean that you must immediately declare the license terminated.

-However, this automatic termination doesn't always mean that the only option is immediate deletion of the Licensee's Derivative Work.
 Open communication can often lead to a resolution.

 <details>
 <summary>Identify the Issue.</summary>